-Recent studies have identified the presence of distinct explicit and implicit components of adaptation to novel visuomotor rotations (Taylor et al., 2014, McDougle et al., 2015, McDougle et al., 2016).
+Recent studies have identified the presence of distinct explicit and implicit components of adaptation to novel visuomotor rotations [7,9,10].
 The explicit components, called explicit strategy learning, have been proposed to be sensitive to task performance or TE, and faster than implicit components represented by internal model adaptation.
-The TE-driven adaptation process we observed here seems similar to explicit strategy learning, as it was active only in the presence of failure, fast (McDougle et al., 2015, Schween et al., 2019), and likely (at least partially) explicit in nature.
-However, the key difference between this TE-driven adaptation and the explicit strategy learning lies in the way the two processes interact with the internal model adaptation.
-Previous visuomotor rotation studies have often utilized a two-state model to explain the interaction between the explicit strategy adaptation and internal model adaptation (McDougle et al., 2015, Miyamoto et al., 2020) by assuming that these two adaptation processes operate in parallel, and the net reach trajectory is defined to be the sum of the two.
-However, in the case of visuomotor rotation tasks, the parameter to be learned by the two adaptation processes is the same - the rotation angle (or its equivalent).
-In fact, previous force-field studies have similarly looked at the adaptation of a single parameter - the trajectory (quantified by its curvature, deviation, or encompassed area relative to the straight line).
-The adaptation of a single parameter is well explained by 'flat' models, including the "parallel" two-state model.
+We believe the TE-driven adaptation process we observed here may (at least partially) be an explicit strategy learning, as it was active only in the presence of failures and fast [10,14] but insensitive to LD (i.e. SPE).
+However, the key difference between this TE-driven adaptation and the explicit strategy learning previously identified lies in the way the two processes interact with the internal model adaptation.
+Previous visuomotor rotation studies have often utilized a two-state model to explain the interaction between the explicit strategy adaptation and internal model adaptation [10,42] by assuming that these two adaptation processes interact in a non-hierarchical manner where the net reach trajectory is defined to be the sum of the two.
+However, in the case of visuomotor rotation tasks, the parameter to be learned by the two adaptation processes is the same-the rotation angle (or its equivalent).
+In fact, previous force-field studies have similarly looked at the adaptation of a single parameter-the trajectory (quantified by its curvature, deviation, or encompassed area relative to the straight line).
+The adaptation of a single parameter is well explained by 'flat' models, including the "non-hierarchical" two-state model.
 On the other hand, this is not the case in our force field task, where the two adaptation processes represent changes in distinct parameters (the target and trajectory).
 The net adaptation behavior in our experiment cannot be explained by the flat models, including the two-state model, in its current formulation.
-Rather, the TE-driven adaptation and the internal model adaptation we observe here seem to be more consistent with the traditional view of hierarchical motor planning of kinematics and dynamics (Hollerbach and Flash, 1982, Kawato et al., 1987).
+Rather, the TE-driven adaptation and the internal model adaptation we observe here seem to be more consistent with the traditional view of hierarchical motor planning of kinematics and dynamics [6,20].